Bharat06032001/CarSalesDataAnalysis/README.md

 **# CarSalesDataAnalysis**

-This project is implemented for  data analysis and visualization on a dataset containing information about car sales.
+This project is a simple implementation for  data analysis and visualization on a dataset containing information about car sales.
 The dataset included details such as **brand, model, year, sales quantity,** and **price** for various car models.

 **Accomplishments**